Category

 But online platforms such as Live Science and Quanta Magazine (or the online versions of related print publications, as with Cosmos) offer the bulk of opportunities for freelance science writers today.

-Pitch, pitch, and pitch again.
+Pitch, pitch, and pitch freelance science topics again.

 Pitching is a key skill for freelance science writers—and all freelance writers—but first you need to come up with compelling ideas.